Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 fast, 1-time (2-time is retro-futurist)

-# Atoms
+# Atomic Design

 Focus on feature, user action but not entire screen.
 Then, see what composants are necessary.
+Atoms are responsive & adaptative.
+It may includes all necessary information to respond to every cases.
+Round trip between component detail & whole composition to check if it works well.

+Grid system: for each focusable component, we define a set of component to be displayed, and the system automatically place them.
+Elements of first importance are centered.
+Related elements are placed nearby.
+Elements of second impportance are on the edges, far from center.